Skip to main content

 Today, you can see dog teams and mushers out on multi-use trails training for a race, or just out enjoying the scenery and doing what they love.
 If you encounter a musher and team of dogs on the trail, please give them plenty of space and approach the team only if the musher says it's okay to do so.

 Not all trails and areas are open and suitable for snowmushing, and many parking areas may not accommodate large trailers.
-Please check with the NH State Parks or The NH Mushers Association
+Please check our Mushing page or contact The NH Mushers Association

 To ensure a pleasurable and safe visit for both snow mushers and park visitors, please take the time to familiarize yourself with the Division of Parks and Recreation's Rules and Trail Etiquette.